olliw42/mLRS/README.md

 ## Hardware ##

 Hardware is quite a problem currently.
 One might be tempted to think that all the recent ExpressLRS hardware should be good platforms, but this is unfortuantely not so.
-The EPS's simply do not offer the peripherals which are desired for mLRS TX modules.
+The ESP's simply do not offer the peripherals which are desired for mLRS TX modules, hence I started with STM32 as main platform.
+I am not against ESP however, to the contrary.
+So if anyone wants to add ESP32 please join.

 The code so far is for the Siyi FM30 system (early version only, i.e., the version with the STM32 chips); the TX module needs few small hardware modifications.
-However, I'm in the process of designing hardware, which should ease the situation.
+However, I am in the process of designing hardware, which should ease the situation.